lgmoneda/lgmoneda.github.io/_posts/2017-03-15-elisp-summary.md

 => (john yoko)
 ```

 ## 9. Loops: while, dolist and dotimes <a name="loops"></a>

-Since it's a very common structure from any programming language, it's a brief syntax summary.
+Since it's a widespread structure from any programming language, it's a brief syntax summary.
 A classical thing to do is loop through a list:

 ```elisp
 (while test-whether-list-is-empty